behu-kea/third-semester/topics/javascript/frontend-structure.md

 So what happens here is that calling `renderMain` will return a promise that resolves after the DOM has been updated.
 This can be used to update the links after the DOM has been rendered.
 Calling `router.updatePageLinks` could also have been done in the `main.js` file after this line `content.innerHTML = mainHtml;`

+## Exercises

+### Exercise 1

+Create a file that exports a function that adds two numbers.
+Import the function in another js file and log the result of adding two numbers.

+### Exercise 2

+Fetch some html from a `/pages` folder and render it to a page

+### Exercise 3

+Set up routing so that when going to fx `/about` the program calls a function from another file (using import and export).
+Inside this file, fetch some html from a `/pages` folder and render it